quickapps/docs/en/developers/core-libraries.rst

 Evaluate a string of PHP code.

-This is a wrapper around PHP's eval().
+This is a wrapper around PHP’s eval().
 It uses output buffering to capture both returned and printed text.
 Unlike eval(), we require code to be surrounded by tags; in other words, we evaluate the code as if it were a stand-alone PHP file.